czi-catalystproject/hub-champion-training/episodes/manage_images.md

 ::::{dropdown} Exercise: Reasons to use containers
 :open:

-## Selecting pre-configured containers on the hub

-As seen in the previous episode, [Selecting the optimal server resources for your computational work responsibly](#), a hub user is presented with a list of server options once logged into a hub.

 Which of the following statements are *True* or *False*?

 1. Containers are lightweight, portable and isolated units of software that can be used on any computer and operating system.